-In Chapter 1 of The Prostate Papers, Gary explains how accelerating PSA scores sent him into the “prostate zone” and off for an MRI.
+In the first episode of The Prostate Papers, Gary explains how accelerating PSA scores sent him into the “prostate zone” and off for an MRI.

 Welcome to The Prostate Papers, one man’s trip into the dreaded “prostate zone.”
 You might reasonably ask, “Whoa!
 Where did this ‘prostate papers’ conversation come from?”
 And you might also ask why I’m turning my very personal story into a public dialogue.
 I’ll address the second question in the next episode when I discuss the prostate cancer information overload challenge.
 For the first question, a little backstory to get started.